 Acquisitions and Collection Development

-The Library-Archives Division Acquisitions Section is responsible for acquiring, through purchase and donation, additions to the library and archival holdings of the Wisconsin Historical Society.
+The Division of Library, Archives and Museum Collections Acquisitions Section is responsible for acquiring, through purchase and donation, additions to the library and archival holdings of the Wisconsin Historical Society.
 Given the broad scope of the Society’s collections in documenting Wisconsin, Midwestern and American history, this effort is divided into categories based on format and content.

 The library is responsible for acquiring published materials, in print and digital formats, that focus on the history of the United States and Canada, as part of its role within the UW-Madison’s library system.
 For these purposes documentation is acquired in sufficient depth to support PhD-level research in many subject areas.
 For more information about the subject areas collected by the library, see Library Acquisitions Areas.